 You may have realized that you feel a lot better when you’re adequately hydrated, but do you know what proper hydration for athletes looks like, and why?

-This post will review the basic core concepts of hydration.
-It will cover:
+This post will review the basic core concepts of hydration for runners.

 How Much Water Should An Athlete Drink?